John-Nagle/firestorm-mods/BUILDINGONLINUX.md

     ../autobuild-1.1/bin/autobuild configure --debug -A64 -c ReleaseFS_open

 which will produce progress messages for all the file downloads.

 ## Compiling

      nice ../autobuild-1.1/bin/autobuild build -A64 -c ReleaseFS_open

 This takes 1-2 hours and uses all available CPUs.
+The slow configuring and build steps can be restarted if needed.
+They pick up from where they left off.

 ## Running